assely/documentation/singularities.md

 <a name="dependency-injection"></a>
 ## [Dependency injection](#dependency-injection)

 Type-hinted constructor parameters will be automatically resolved from the container.
-This is the best place to inject other application classes that may be used by singularity.
+This is the best place to inject other application classes that may be used by the singularity.
 For example, common usage is to inject post type for [Fielder selective field](/docs/fielder/types#selective).

 ```php
 <?php